-Japan business Segment revenue ¥689.2 billion (up 0.2% year on year) Segment profit ¥57.3 billion (up 5.1% year on year)
+Japan business Segment revenue ¥708.7 billion (up 2.8% year on year) Segment profit ¥52.7 billion (down 8.1% year on year)

-In Japan, the Group worked on creating new demand by proposing products that bring new value, as well as strengthening core brands.
-As the result, sales volume increased year on year.
+The Group worked on creating new demand by proposing products that bring new value and by strengthening core brands with a focus on water, coffee, and sugar-free tea categories.
+As a result, sales volume increased year on year.
+On the other hand, profits decreased year on year due to increased supply chain costs and the deterioration of product mix.

-For the Suntory Tennensui brand, the Group promoted the brand's unique value by emphasizing its qualities of "clear & tasty" and "natural & healthy," and sales for the core product Suntory Tennensui mineral water remained strong.
-With the contribution of new product, Suntory Tennensui PREMIUM MORNING TEA, sales volume for the brand as a whole considerably exceeded that of the same period of the previous year.
+For the Suntory Tennensui brand, the Group continued to promote the brand's unique values of "clear & tasty" and "natural & healthy," and sales for the core mineral water product remained strong.
+In addition, sales of the Suntory Minami-Alps Tennensui Sparkling series grew significantly, and sales volume for the brand as a whole considerably exceeded that of the previous year.
+As a result, the brand was ranked No.1 in the domestic beverage market by annual sales volume in 2018.
+Furthermore, Suntory Beverage & Food Limited signed a plant location agreement with Omachi, Nagano Prefecture to secure a "new water source" that will ensure stable supply into the future.
+The new plant is scheduled to begin operations at the end of 2020.